chromodb/chromodb/README.md

 - `Key` Variable-length byte array - The actual key data.
 - `Value` Variable-length byte array - The actual value data.
 - `Offset` 8 bytes (int64) - Offset of the next record in the data file.

-## Fractal Tree Data Structure
-The Fractal Tree is used to efficiently organize and access key-value pairs.
-It allows for fast lookup, insertion, and deletion operations with a balanced structure, ensuring a predictable and optimal performance.

 ## Query Parser
 Additionally, a queryparser package is provided to interact with the database using simple queries.
 The QueryParser function accepts a query in the form of a byte slice and performs the corresponding database operation based on the query type (PUT, GET, DEL).